Ficool

 So he would carry on.
 Quietly.
 Carefully.
 He would be her professor.
 Her mentor.
 Her friend, if she ever needed it.
 But never more.

-Even if it meant going without the one person who made him wish he didn't have to.
+He would go with dignity, even if it meant going without the one person who made him wish he did not have to.

-And now, it was ending.
+And now it was nearly over.

 "I can't believe this is our last session," she said, adjusting her glasses with a lopsided smile.
 Her voice was light, but it struck something low in his chest all the same.